revisit-studies/reVISit-studies.github.io/docs/designing-studies/study-sequences.md

     order: 'fixed'
  }
 ```
+TODO: you have some double quotes in the previous example, otherwise mostly single quotes.

-To check if multiple components are correct, for example that all attention checks were correct, you can do the following
+To check if multiple components are correct, for example that all attention checks were correct, you can do the following:

 ```
  sequence: {